'X-Men' director Bryan Singer accused of drugging, raping teen

 | LOS ANGELES

-Michael Egan seeks unspecified damages and a jury trial after wide-ranging abuses at California and Hawaii house parties beginning in the late 1990s, according to the civil action.
+Michael Egan seeks unspecified damages and a jury trial after wide-ranging abuses at California and Hawaii house parties beginning in the late 1990s, according to the civil action filed in Hawaii federal court.

-Singer's attorney, Marty Singer, called the claims "without merit" and "absurd and defamatory."
+Singer's attorney, Marty Singer, did not immediately respond to requests for comment.
+In a statement to trade publication The Hollywood Reporter, he said the lawsuit was "without merit" and "absurd and defamatory."

 Singer, who directed "X-Men" in 2000 and its sequel "X2" in 2003, is also signed on to direct the next installment in the franchise, "X-Men: Apocalypse," for Fox, which did not immediately respond to a request for comment.
 The film is scheduled to be released in 2016.